Coastal Wetland and Seagrass Accounting

 Extent account structure

-The ecosystem extent account for mangroves and coastal wetlands follows the standard SEEA EA structure[16].
-The table below is presented as a compilation template; compilers should populate it using remote sensing change detection outputs, matching each detected change to the appropriate addition or reduction category.
-For a worked example demonstrating how to move from classified satellite imagery to a completed extent account, see TG-4.1 Ecosystem Extent.
-The ecosystem asset recording methodology in TG-3.1 Asset Accounts Section 3.4 governs how extent account entries flow into the broader asset balance sheet.
+The extent account follows the standard SEEA EA structure[10].
+The ecosystem asset recording methodology in TG-3.1 Asset Accounts Section 3.4 governs how extent entries flow into the asset balance sheet.

 | Entry | Mangroves (MFT1.2) | Saltmarshes (MFT1.3) | Deltas (MFT1.1) | Total |